logos-co/logos-storage-module/docs/index.rst

 You configure a node by passing a JSON string to ``init``.
 Every key is
 optional: any key you leave out keeps its default value.

+``refreshConfig`` should be called before ``init`` to ensure that the configuration is up to date with the version of the storage module you are using.
+It returns the updated configuration and writes nothing.

 The options below are the ones you are most likely to need.
 For the full list with default values, see the ``init`` method in the